-A chiropractic pediatrician (DICCP) performs chiropractic care on children.
-Because of the rapidly changing bodies of children, a DICCP (Diplomate in Clinical Chiropractic Pediatrics) chiropractor is given special training for appropriate treatment at each stage of a child's development.
+A chiropractic pediatrician (CACCP) performs chiropractic care on children.
+Because of the rapidly changing bodies of children, a CACCP (Certified by the Academy Council of Chiropractic Pediatrics) chiropractor is given special training for appropriate treatment at each stage of a child's development.

-Training for a DICCP involves completing a 3-year, board certification program administered by the International Chiropractic Association (ICA) Council on Chiropractic Pediatrics.
-This program includes more than 360 classroom hours of instruction.
-First-year topics include classes in pre-natal care, birth, post-partum care, neonate normals, neonate abnormals, school age adolescents and case correlations.
+Training for a CACCP includes more than 360 classroom hours of instruction including classes in pre-natal care, birth, postpartum care, neonate normals, neonate abnormals, and school age/adolescents.
 The core of chiropractic work involves manual adjustment of the spine to properly align the vertebrae and to allow the body to heal itself naturally.

 Detecting and treating problems early in an infant's development can prevent the need for more drastic measures when the child reaches school age or adolescence.
 For instance, conditions like scoliosis can be corrected and the suffering of a child reduced or eliminated altogether.
 Left untreated, such conditions can grow worse with time and may lead to more serious health problems or repeated injuries later in life.

-World-famous Jamaican track star Usain Bolt is just one example of someone who, with early chiropractic care, could have avoided a great deal of pain and suffering caused by his abnormally curved spine.
-Although all chiropractors are trained in pediatrics, the DICCP's professional specialization requires additional rigor.
+Although all chiropractors are trained in pediatrics, the CACCP's professional specialization requires additional rigor.
 Coursework can include the following: Pediatric neurology, Craniosacral therapy, Pediatric orthopedics, Pediatric radiology, Pediatric sports injuries, Pediatric nutrition, Craniosacral/Myofascial, Nutritional approach to autoimmune challenges, Advanced techniques for infants and pregnant women, Caring for special needs children, Pediatric trauma and emergency medical procedures.
 This additional training allows chiropractic pediatricians to take care of children at every stage of their development, no matter what challenges beset them.